awsdocs/aws-systems-manager-user-guide/doc_source/managed-instances-password-reset.md

 ### Session Manager error message<a name="password-reset-troubleshooting-session-manager"></a>

 **Problem**: You receive an error message related to Session Manager\.
 + **Solution**: Password reset support requires that Session Manager is configured correctly\.
-For information, see [Getting started with Session Manager](session-manager-getting-started.md) and [Troubleshooting Session Manager](session-manager-troubleshooting.md)\.
+For information, see [Setting up Session Manager](session-manager-getting-started.md) and [Troubleshooting Session Manager](session-manager-troubleshooting.md)\.